 There’s no denying life in the city can be rough, with high rent and constant rain making us mostly miserable (even for friendly Mancs!).
 Sometimes all we need is a big old cry.
-As a regular city centre sobber, these are the best spots to let it all out next time Gregg’s run out of vegan sausage rolls.
+As a regular city centre sobber, these are the best places to cry in Manchester next time Gregg’s run out of vegan sausage rolls.
 Happy sobbing!

 1. On a bench in Piccadilly Gardens